-Last time I was on the island of Utila – the smallest of the Bay Islands off the coast of Honduras in the Eastern Caribbean Sea – it was the end of July 2016 and I was in the preliminary stages of research for a new novel in which I was planning to include a dramatic hurricane scene.
+I was on the island of Utila – the smallest of the Bay Islands off the coast of Honduras in the Western Caribbean Sea – in July 2016 and in the preliminary stages of researching a new novel in which I was planning to include a dramatic hurricane scene.

 All this was very interesting for a writer researching for a fictional hurricane so I kept my eyes on it.

 And, over the next few days, I saw this cyclone gather momentum.

 Then I saw it had been upgraded with a Hurricane Alert Warning.

 l also saw that it was headed straight for The Bay Islands.

 The hurricane season in the Caribbean runs from 1st June through to 30th November each year.
 Interestingly, according to NOAA statistics, of an average 12 tropical storms, 50 % of them will go on to escalate into hurricanes during this time.
 Hurricanes are among nature’s most powerful and destructive phenomena.

 As part of my research for my fictional hurricane, I had been chatting to people on the island about hurricanes, and several people on the island still remembered being slammed by Hurricane Mitch back in 1998.